- Refer to the Program Pricing Chart

 - a ticket for the participant to the end of year club awards banquet

-- all sessions for the group registered in
+- all sessions for the fall and winter season

 Participation in Summer Dryland Training is encouraged.